microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## ActivationMeanRankFilter Pruner

 ActivationMeanRankFilterPruner is a pruner which prunes the filters with the smallest importance criterion `mean activation` calculated from the output activations of convolution layers to achieve a preset level of network sparsity.
 The pruning criterion `mean activation` is explained in section 2.2 of the paper[Pruning Convolutional Neural Networks for Resource Efficient Inference](https://arxiv.org/abs/1611.06440).
-Other pruning criteria mentioned in this paper will be supported in future release.
+Other pruning criteria mentioned in this paper will be supported in future release. `ActivationMeanRankFilter Pruner` also can enable the dependency-aware mode by set `dependency_aware` True.

 ### Usage